 Margaret Atwood, The Heart Goes Last and The Testaments.
 These composite novels are structurally the simplest, being told in two stories which are revealed in alternate chapters.
-Maya Lunde, A History of Bees.
-Lunde tells three stories in composite form: past, present, and future, in strictly alternating sections.
+Maya Lunde, A History of Bees; Catriona Ward, The Last House on Needless Street.
+Lunde and Ward tell three stories in composite form.
+Lunde's are set in the past, present, and future.
+Ward's follows three narrators within the same era.
+Both books unfold in alternating chapters.
 David Mitchell is incredibly sophisticated, telling multiple stories within one novel: Ghost Written, The Bone Clocks, Cloud Atlas, and Slade House are great examples.
 Mitchell writes his composites as self-contained novellas which sit end-on-end, linked by what he calls ‘tunnels or trade routes’ between (people, places and objects which the stories have in common.
 One is the moon-grey cat, which appears in most of Mitchell’s novels).
 To give an idea of how carefully novelists plan composites, Cloud Atlas is written in sections which can be grouped, by narrator, as follows: ABCDEDCBA.
 Mitchell uses a mirror image structure, with a single central episode, E. Readers might not ever break down how these composites function, but because they’re already on the bookshelves, and very popular, readers are incredibly savvy at spotting a well-told composite, which explains why aspiring debut novelists shouldn’t use roving viewpoint or too much head-hopping in an unstructured narrative.

 The setting.
 In film/TV, the setting is provided, so we don’t have to work very hard at imagining it - it’s already there as a visible backdrop.
 By contrast, novels rely on the reader interpreting the writer’s words to build a scene in their heads.
 So, written fiction needs to work harder to create that picture.
 Novelists give a description of where the character is, and what makes the location stand out, often using reference to the senses and perhaps to memory as well as to the visuals.
 Rather than having the benefit of incidental music and visual cues to create a setting, the writer must choose descriptive and evocative words carefully, balancing these with additional elements like dialogue; there’s a definite art to creating a vivid setting in written fiction, and it’s entirely different to the image and music combos of film/TV.
 The blog ‘Reading as a Writer’ (click here) gives useful tips on how you might achieve this.